CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 Audits should always be carried out in consultation with the responsible administrators during the operating hours.

-Extensive skills and experience are required for the tests, which can be obtained externally if required.
+The tests require extensive skills and experience, which can be obtained externally if required.
 In larger institutions it may be worthwhile to build up your own competence.
 Depending on the need for protection, it is advisable to have an audit per system and year down to an audit before going live and for major changes in the environment.
 This may include, but is not limited to:

 - Extensions of equipment (hardware and software)